0

 Please note, that to be eligible for the School Rep role, you will need to be a student on a registered University of Plymouth Course from September 2025-June 2026.

 All you need to do to show your interest is click the ‘Apply Now’ button above/ on the Elections homepage, and let us know the position you want to apply for.
-Please note, you are only eligible to apply for the Faculty President role for the Faculty you are studying in.
+Please note, you are only eligible to apply for the Faculty President role for the Faculty you're studying in.
+The only role currently open for applications is the position of President Faculty of Health.
 You will be directed to a form to complete - you don't need to fill this in straight away, you will be directed to add a response for each answer to submit your application but you can edit this as much as you need to before Monday 9th February 2026.
-After this, you will receive information from the Elections Team about what information you need to submit to complete the process the deadline for this will come later but before the deciding period.
-Previously, past Full-Time Representatives have been asked to submit a list of their ideas to improve the student experience.
+After this, you will receive information from the Elections Team about what information you need to submit to complete the process.
+The deadline for this will come later but before the voting period.

 Once the applications period has closed, all students who have submitted an application will be invited to attend training to help you prepare for Elections Week with advice on speaking to students, encouraging them to vote for you and details on the rules for campaigning during the Elections period.